The 2024 Competition is Now Open

 - What is the purpose of the awards?

-The purpose of the awards is to provide financial support for successful applicants in Ireland (North and South) for the purpose of improving their knowledge of the visual and applied arts, architecture and the history of art, or to provide them with funding for projects for the advancement of education and research in the visual and applied arts.
+The purpose of the awards is to provide financial support for practitioners and students for the purpose of improving their knowledge of the visual and applied arts, architecture and the history of art, or to provide them with funding for projects for the advancement of education and research in the visual and applied arts.

 - What is the maximum award per applicant?